MEITREX/nlp_service/README.md

 We refer to llama3.cpp’s base dir as **llama3_cpp_dir** in the following.

 #### Base Model
 We assume the base model to be present in line with the huggingface repository strucuture, i.e. [llama3-instruct-8b](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct).
-We refer to a base model's repository’s local path by **base_model_dir**.
-If you have not done so, create a such a local copy using git clone.
+We refer to the local path of the base model’s repository as base_model_dir.
+If you haven’t already, clone the repository using git clone.

 #### Fine-Tuned Model